Our Trust board

 Mike O'Donnell

+He has a strong network in pensions and local government and is skilled in building collaborative teams and relationships.
+Mike has chaired various board committees, including audit, risk and remuneration, and has served on investment oversight committees.
 With experience as CEO of an FCA-regulated investment company and corporate director in local government, Mike is a qualified accountant with expertise in public sector financial management.
-He has led corporate functions such as ICT, property, HR, and strategy/communications and has significant experience in complex stakeholder and governance environments.
+He has led corporate functions such as ICT, property, HR and strategy and communications and has significant experience in complex stakeholder and governance environments.
 As a strategic thinker, Mike excels in working with both executive and non-executive teams to develop strategies focused on improvement and customer outcomes.

 His current NED roles include positions with Public Sector Audit Appointments Ltd, XTP Ltd and Local Pensions Partnership Administration.
 Previous roles include executive board member at London CIV, NED and chair at Homes for Lambeth, and chair of audit and risk and remuneration committees at London Pension Fund Authority.
 Mike has also served as president of the Society of London Treasurers.

 Executive directors